Darkroman/PK-Battle-Simulator-Redux/README.md

    </summary>

+### 8/6/2025
+- Fixed bug with Reflect and Light Screen.
+They should work properly now.
+Forgot to change variable baseDamage to finalDamage in reflect and light screen conditions in CalculateDamage().
+- Sky Attack now correctly has a higher crit ratio
+- Pokemon's weight value is now in hectograms.
+This makes it so I can have the weight value as an int rather than double.
+- CalculateLowKickPower() is updated to take the new values and cleaned up the method a bit.
+- There is now a move power modifier in BattleContext set by a move routine (for now only Gust since it's the only gen 1 move that doubles in power if target is in semi-invulnerable Fly state).
+CalculateDamage() uses it to set currentMovePower and powerModifier is taken out of the main baseDamage equation.

 ### 8/4/2025
 - Made damage calculations more in line with the official games which use fixed point math using 4096 scale, rather than floating point math
 - Fixed type effectiveness bugs where it wouldn't display "doesn't affect" message and gives incorrect values